-On January 20, 2014, we entered into an agreement to purchase substantially all of the assets and liabilities of the Test and Services Division of EADS North America, Inc. for approximately \$70 million in cash, including a net working capital adjustment of approximately \$17.0 million.
-The net working capital adjustment is yet to be finalized.
+On January 20, 2014, we entered into an agreement to purchase substantially all of the assets and liabilities of the Test and Services Division of EADS North America, Inc. for approximately \$69.4 million in cash, including a net working capital adjustment of approximately \$16.4 million.
 On February 28, 2014, the assets were acquired by our wholly owned subsidiary Astronics Test Systems, Inc. ("ATS").
 Located in Irvine, California, ATS is a leading provider of highly engineered automatic test systems, subsystems and instruments for the semi-conductor, consumer electronics, commercial aerospace and defense industries.
 ATS provides fully customized testing systems and support services for these markets.
-It also designs and manufactures test equipment under the well-respected test instrument brands known as Racal and Talon.
+It also designs and manufactures test equipment under the test instrument brands known as Racal and Talon.
 The acquisition will strengthen our service offerings and expertise in the test market.
-This division will be reported as part of our Test Systems segment.
+This subsidiary is reported as part of our Test Systems segment.
 The purchase price allocation for this acquisition is not finalized as the fair value determination of assets and liabilities is not complete.

-PGA Electronic S.A.
+PGA Electronic s.a.

 On December 5, 2013 we acquired 100% of the stock of PGA, a designer and manufacturer of seat motion and lighting systems primarily for business and first class aircraft seats and is Europe's leading provider of in-flight entertainment/communication systems as well as cabin management systems for private VVIP aircraft.
 The addition of PGA further diversifies the products and technologies that Astronics offers.
-The purchase price was approximately \$32.9 million for which approximately \$10.7 million, net of cash acquired, was paid in cash and the balance paid with 264,168 shares of Astronics stock valued at \$51.00 per share.
+The purchase price was approximately \$31.3 million for which approximately \$9.1 million, net of cash acquired, was paid in cash and the balance paid with 264,168 shares of Astronics stock valued at \$51.00 per share.
 PGA is included in our Aerospace reporting segment.
 The purchase price allocation for this acquisition is not finalized as the fair value determination of assets and liabilities is not complete.